holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 # Monitors

-Monitors are a way to collect data from the simulation.
-They are automatically collected for [resources](resource.md), [components](component.md), [states](state.md) and [collections](collections.md).
+Monitors are a built-in mechanism of `kalasim` to collect data from a simulation.
+Monitors collect metrics automatically for [resources](resource.md), [components](component.md), [states](state.md) and [collections](collections.md).
 On top of that the user can define her own monitors.

-Monitors can be used to get statistics and as a feed for graphical tools.
+Monitors allow to capture  and visualize the dynamics of a simulation model.
 There are two types of monitors:

 * **Level monitors** are useful to collect data about a variable that keeps its value over a certain length of time, such as the length of a queue or the color of a traffic light.
-* **Non-level monitors** are useful to collect data about  that occur just once.
+* **Value monitors** are useful to collect distributional statistics without a time-dimension.
 Examples, are the length of stay in a queue, or the number of processing steps of a part.

 For both types, the time is always collected, along with the value.